Mesa Cortina Short-Term Rental Rules

 There is no cap on the number of short-term rental licenses that Summit County will issue in Mesa Cortina.

 With all of the preceding said, there is currently a 9-Month moratorium in effect on new Mesa Cortina short-term rental licenses that ends on Feb.
 23, 2023.

 Need Help Understanding Mesa Cortina Short-Term Rentals?

 If you’re interested in further discussing local real estate and how STR license changes might potentially affect your decision to buy or sell a property in Mesa Cortina, please don’t hesitate to contact Philip for help.
-After all, if you made it to this point, you’ll agree I’ve written "the book" when it comes to Summit County short-term rental rules!
+After all, if you made it to this point, you’ll agree I’ve written "the book" when it comes to Mesa Cortina short-term rental rules!